Beta Phi Alpha: History

-Creed
+Symbols

+Delta Zeta's history book (1983) described the insignia as follows: Its badge "was a pearled Φ with Greek letters Β and Α embossed on a field of black enamel at either side of the Φ's stem".
+Its colors were Kelly green and gold.
+Its flower was the yellow tea rose.
+The fraternity's open motto was Scientia, Virtus, Amicitiaor or "Knowledge, Virtue, Friendship".
+Its publication was Aldebaran.

 The Creed of Beta Phi Alpha was:

-We believe in service, the keynote of our daily lives, the foundation of our Fraternity and its power to reveal the worth of woman.
+We believe in service, the keynote of our daily lives, the foundation of our Fraternity, and its power to reveal the worth of woman.
 We believe in knowledge and its broadening influence, in understanding and unselfish love as the creators of our happiness.